 A study of English Romanticism with an emphasis on the poetry of Blake, Wordsworth, Coleridge, Byron, Shelley, and Keats.
-Category B. Prerequisite: Any 200-level ENGL course with a D or better.
+Category B.

 ENGL 312.
 The Victorian Period.
 3 Hours.

 A study of representative literature of the Victorian age, with emphasis on the poetry of Tennyson, Browning, Arnold, and the pre-Raphaelites.
 Category B.